QuICC/quicc.github.io/docs/tutorial/stability.markdown

     - 1: solve GEVP with provided parameters and save eigenfunction(s)
     - 2: compute critical Rayleigh number starting from provided initial guess
 - write_mtx: write matrices to MatrixMarket format

+# Legacy python base margincal curve tracing tool

+QuICC provides a set of Python scripts to do linear stability calculations.
+The tools require PETSc and SLEPc, as well as their Python bindings petsc4py and slepc4py.
+As those library are quite complex and provide a lot of different options during installation, obtaining the right setup can be challenging.
+In order to simplify the setup, a docker image which contains all dependencies is provided.
+The image is available on the docker hub as "quicc/stability".
+In order to use it, follow the instructions above to setup docker but use "quicc/stability" in place of "quicc/buildbase".

+## Run the marginal curve tracing tool

+Let's assume the configured build directory is called `build_dir` and the model used is `BoussinesqSphereRTC`.
+To trace a marginal curve do the following:
+ 1. Change to build directory
+    ```bash
+    cd /path/to/build_dir
+    ```
+ 2. Copy linear stability files to build directory
+    ```bash
+    make quicc_pyquicc quicc_boussinesqspherertc_updatepy
+    ```
+ 3. The scripts are installed under `lib64/python/linear_stability`
+    ```bash
+    cd lib64/python/linear_stability/boussinesq/sphere/rtc/
+    ```
+ 4. Define the parameters and options in `trace_marginal.py`.
+The script contains a few examples for different parameters, resolutions, etc. At the bottom of the file are the main options for the tracing tool.
+The options are described in `lib64/python/quicc/linear_stability/marginal_curve.py` in `default_options` line 597.
+The main options are
+    - `marginal_options['curve']`: True/False trace marginal curve
+    - `marginal_options['minimum']`: True/False compute minimum
+    - `marginal_options['solve']`: True/False compute single point
+    - `marginal_options['solve_nev']`: Number of eigenvalues to compute
+    - `marginal_options['curve_points']`: list of modes where to compute the marginal curve
+ 5. Tell Python where to find the modules
+    ```bash
+    export PYTHONPATH=/path/to/build_dir/lib64/python
+    ```
+ 6. Run the marginal curve tracing script:
+    ```bash
+    python trace_marginal.py -st_type sinvert -eps_target 0 -eps_target_real
+    ```